AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/group-chart-report-multi-select-custom-field.md

 1. Select the text in the `Group your Report` box and replace it with the following code:
    <pre>group.0.displayname=Multi-select Custom Field Name<br>group.0.valueexpression={DE:Multi-select Custom Field Name}<br>group.0.valueformat=HTML<br>textmode=true</pre>

-1. Replace "Multi-select Custom Field Name" with the actual name of your multi-select custom field, as it appears in `Workfront`.&nbsp;&nbsp;
+1. Replace "Multi-select Custom Field Name" with the actual name of your multi-select custom field, as it appears in Workfront.&nbsp;&nbsp;
 1. Click `Save and Close`.
    The objects in the report are grouped by the values of the multi-select custom field.
    The name of the groupings of the report are the names of the multi-select custom field followed by the values selected in the field.&nbsp;